Ahmad-Hazrati/drf_api_littleangels/README.md

   - The post image acts as an active navigational link to the post detail section.
   ![Home](/readme_assets/home.png)<br><br>
 - __Post detail__
-  - This section is visible to all users and contains all details of the post including like/unlike and comment functionalities.
+  - This section is visible to all users and contains all details of the post including number of likes and comments functionalities.
-  - If the user is not logged in then s/he is restricted and alerted to log in to use like/unlike or comment functionalities otherwise, can only view the number of likes and comments.
+  - If the user is not logged in then s/he is restricted and alerted to log in to use like or comment functionalities otherwise, can only view the number of likes and comments.
-  - If the user is logged in and is the owner of the like then s/he can like/unlike the post and edit or delete his/her comments.
+  - If the user is logged in and is the owner of the like then s/he can unlike the post and edit or delete his/her comments.
   - If the user is logged in and is the owner of the comment then s/he can edit and delete the comment through a dropdown menu.
   ![Post detail](/readme_assets/post_detail.png)<br><br>
 - __Add post__